 Snowbirds trying to determine where to stay in Merida, are in luck because there seems to be an abundance of great Merida hotels at bargain prices.
 Snowbirds are advised to book early though and in advance.
 There are two main districts in Merida where most snowbirds stay:

 Snowbirds traveling as a couple or a group can find a variety of very reasonably priced hotels instead.
-Accommodation prices start from $30 (approx. €25, £22, $39 CAD, $41 AUD).
+Accommodation prices start from $30 (approx. €25, £21, $37 CAD, $39 AUD).

 Motorhomes/RV/Campers parks in Mérida

-- The Rainbow Maya RV Park has been there for many years.
+The Rainbow Maya RV Park has been there for many years.
 However, its poor condition causes the park to sit empty most of the time.
 It is roomy, but not well-maintained and is surrounded by new commercial development.
-It cost around $17 (approx. €14, £12, $22 CAD, $23 AUD) per night.
+It cost around $17 (approx. €14, £12, $21 CAD, $22 AUD) per night.

-- Weather: The winter weather in Mérida (Mexico) will normally be warm during the day and warm during the night.
+Weather: The fall, winter, and spring weather in Mérida (Mexico) will normally be warm during the day and warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Mérida (Mexico) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.